OXID-eSales/module-template/README.md

 * The package name looks like: \<yourVendorName>/\<yourModuleName>, example: oxid-esales/module-template.
 Decide what will be your new module package name.
 * Module is installable to source/modules/\<yourVendorName>/\<yourModuleId> directory, it may differ from the package name.
-Decide what will be your module id.
+Decide what will be your [module id](https://docs.oxid-esales.com/developer/en/6.4/development/modules_components_themes/module/skeleton/metadataphp/amodule/id.html).
+It is recommended to use alphanumeric characters and underscores.
 * In the following examples, your information required places will be shown as placeholders: \<yourModuleId>, it means you should put your module id at that place, without brackets, for example:
   ```